computational-expression/project/README.md

   - How to test it
   - Any breaking changes or dependencies
   - Which assignment requirements it fulfills
-- **Code Review:** Each PR must be reviewed and approved by a TL before merging
+- **Code Review:** Each PR must be reviewed and approved by a TL or an instructor before merging

 ---